 In 2014, ACT began conducting field studies for its upcoming, revamped Writing Exam.
 We piloted our new test at a number of high schools around the country, including Sunnyside High School in Tucson, Arizona.
 Interviewing the bright young students there—eager to get to college, many from low-income households, mostly Latina/o and Native American—I came face-to-face with the reality that the kinds of tests ACT and SAT have been pushing for nearly 60 years are NEVER going to help the kids who need help most.
 In fact, I found a kind of anti-education at work—standardized testing itself was teaching these students to hate writing and to do it poorly, if they had to do it at all.

 Flash forward to today.
-Bit by bit, my wife, Becky, and I have been building a company, BetterRhetor, dedicated to giving kids like those at Sunnyside—and all over the country—a better chance at college entrance and college success.
-Now we’re working to close the college-readiness gap for good.
-For REAL.
+Bit by bit, my wife, Becky, and I (and now our son, Walker, too) have been building a company, BetterRhetor, dedicated to giving kids like those at Sunnyside—and all over the country—a better chance at college entrance and college success.

 The place we call home now is no longer Iowa City, Iowa, but Prescott, Arizona.
 That visit to Sunnyside High School changed our lives in so many positive ways.
 We’re determined to return the favor.
 You can read more about my journey from Sunnyside to now in my introductory blog post, “Welcome to the Sausage Factory.“